Married to a Stranger: Plot

-A middle-aged woman develops amnesia after a blow to the head, and can no longer remember anything that happened since age 16, including her husband and teenage daughter.
-Meagan has a 16-year-old daughter named Lacey, and has been married for 20 years.
-Her parents divorced and live in separate places.
-Meagan lives with her husband David, and daughter, and her mother lives with them.
-Seeking the help of a psychiatrist tries to discover who she was and is.
-Meagan had an art scholarship in Paris, France; but never attended college and eloped because she was pregnant.
+A middle-aged woman named Meagan develops amnesia after a blow to the head, and can no longer remember anything that happened since age 16.
+Meagan can't remember her 16-year-old daughter Lacey, nor her husband of 20 years, David.
+Jesse, a psychiatrist, tries to help her discover her identity.
+Meagan had an art scholarship in Paris but never attended college, eloping eloped because she was pregnant.
 She remembers seeking out colleges to attend and wanted to know why she never went to college.

-Meagan can not live with her father because they have the same fights they had when she was sixteen: her music is too loud, he is annoyed with her painting, etc. Meagan returns to her psychiatrist Jesse and expresses the desire to live alone, so he tells her about an apartment his friends owns.
-Meagan lives alone and starts to paint.
-Meagan takes a class for painting and she goes on a tutorial in Italy.
-Megan must decide to stay with a family who are strangers or to pursue her love of painting in Europe.
-Meagan and David go on dates to try to reunite, David is jealous over Jesse and blames him for Meagan moving out on her own.
+Meagan tells Jesse she desires to live alone and he arranges for her to move into a friend's apartment.
+Meagan takes art classes and wants to go to Italy to learn painting.
+Meagan and David go on dates to try to reunite.
+David is jealous about Jesse and blames him for Meagan moving out on her own.
 Meagan feels trapped and tells David that she must move forward in order to determine if they can resolve their lives together.
-David gives her the money to "Go forward" with a ticket to Italy.
-Meagan remembers her marriage with the picture that she painted.
-She talked about the wedding and how David gave her the night sky as a wedding gift, and picked roses for her to walk down the isle holding as they eloped.
-She went to Italy while sitting in the airport David shows up because Meagan had bought him back his car with roses on the hood.
+David buys her ticket to Italy.

+Meagan's memories of her marriage return as she paints.
+She remembers David giving her the night sky as a wedding gift, and picking roses for her to walk down the aisle when they eloped.
 She decides to not go to Italy.
-Meagan and David go out and dance under the open sky, and he proposes to her.
-They get remarried and she asks her father to give her away.
-Later while speaking with her mother Meagan learns that she and David lost her son, Douglas while on the way to the hospital they had a wreck.
-The baby died.
-Everyone is at the wedding, but Meagan is missing, so David knows that she is at the graveyard looking at Douglas' grave.
-Meagan has fears of what other memories she may remember.
-David and Meagan chose the face the unknown together and they skip out on their wedding on the motorcycle and the movies ends.
+Meagan and David dance under the open sky, and he proposes to her.
+They plan a renewed wedding ceremony and she asks her father to give her away.
+Later while speaking with her mother Meagan learns that she had a son named Douglas who had been killed on the way on the way to the hospital.

+Their friends and family show up for the ceremony, but Meagan is missing.
+David suspects she is at the graveyard looking at Douglas' grave.
+Meagan fears what other painful memories might be recovered.
+David and Meagan chosse to face the unknown together and they skip out on their wedding on a motorcycle.